-My ham radio career started in 2010.
-Czech Radio Club registered me as SWL on 8th November 2010 under callsign OK1-36349.
-I was listening to everything in air including commercial radio, air traffic and amateur radio.
-HF bands really took my interest.
-Especially when propagation allowed me to hear some DX stations around the world.
-QSL cards I received from foreign stations really motivated me to proceed with my new hobby.
+My ham radio career started in November 2010, when Czech Radio Club registered me as a SWL under callsign OK1-36349.
+I was listening to everything in air: amateur radio, commercial radio, air traffic control, you name it.
+During the SWL period I got really interested in HF bands, especially when I could hear some DX stations from around the world.
+The QSL cards I received from the DX stations really motivated me to proceed with my new hobby.

 In May 2011 I passed the HAREC exam and since then I have been licensed as OK1BIL.

 In 2016 I was asked to work in company HQ in Austria.
 I organized myself a temporary visitor license and was assigned callsign OE2ZPM for one year.
 Since October 2017 I was holder of Austrian permanent amateur radio license with callsign OE2BLT.

 My temporary assignment in Austria ended in December 2019 and from January 2020 I am back in Czech Republic.
 I am again using my previous callsign OK1BIL.

 I never miss an opportunity to travel.
 Be it for work or for leisure I am always taking some ham radio gear with me.
 It is definitelly more fun to visit a DXCC then just work it!

 From 21st to 28th July 2019 we activated the island of Jersey.
 We were up in the air with our personal callsigns and with the team callsign MJ0ICD.
 We enjoyed the activity greatly and won the IOTA Contest in the DXpedition High Power Multi category.